redhat-performance/jetlag/docs/deploy-mno-performancelab.md

 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99

+# Either mno or rwn or sno
+cluster_type: mno

 # Applies to both bm/rwn clusters
-cluster_name: mno
 worker_node_count: 2

-# Lab Network type, applies to sno and bm cluster_type only
+# Lab Network type, applies to sno and mno cluster_type only
 # Set this variable if you want to host your SNO cluster on lab public routable
 # VLAN network, set this ONLY if you have public routable VLAN enabled in your
 # Red Hat cloud
-# For bm clusters, enable this variable to autoconfigure controlplane_network_interface_idx,
+# For mno clusters, enable this variable to autoconfigure controlplane_network_interface_idx,
 # base_dns_name, cluster_name, controlplane_network, network_prefix, gateway to the values
 # required in the public VLAN attached to the lab assignment
 public_vlan: false